geotools/geotools/docs/user/library/metadata/logging/factory.rst

 GeoTools.init()
 '''''''''''''''

-As mentioned in :doc:`../geotools`, the ``GeoTools.init()`` set's up the library for use, and will  do its best to determine which logging library your application is using.
+As mentioned in :doc:`../geotools`, the ``GeoTools.init()`` call sets up the library for use, and will do its best to determine which logging library your application is using.

 Keep in mind that ``GeoTools.init()`` must be called prior to Logger creation: